 Flyers and ads can be created in all shapes and sizes.
 When choosing a flyer size, consider print costs, visibility, and your method of distribution.
 If you are printing in a magazine or newspaper, you will probably need to adjust your flyer or ad size to the print requirements of the publication.
-For stand alone flyers, designing your flyer two or four to a page makes for easy, fast, and cost effective printing.
+For stand alone flyers, designing a flyer two or four to a page makes for easy, fast, and cost effective printing.

 This example shows a half page flyer template placed 2-up on an 8.5 x 11″ sheet of paper, effectively making each flyers final size 8.5 x 5.5″.

 This example shows a quarter page flyer template placed 4-up on a page.
 After cutting the document into four flyers, the size of each piece will be 4.25 x 5.5″.

 When printing on an 8.5 x 11″ sheet of paper, you must leave some margin for the printer.
 The above examples show that a white margin surrounds the design.
 If your printer supports borderless printing or you are sending out your design to a professional printer, you may want to add bleed or cut your design down to the desired size.